kevinsullivan/cs-dm/notes/logic-and-code.rst

 check consistency between the code and this specification.
 Third, in practice, code evolves (changes over time), and in their rush to ship code, developers often forget, or neglect, to update comments.
-So, in practice, even if a given procedure initially consistent with a specification given in a comment, it can specifications incorporated into code as comments become inconsistent with the code over time.
+So, in practice, even if a given procedure is initially consistent with a specification given as comment, inconsistencies can and often do develop over time.

 Integrating Formal Specification with Imperative Programming
 ------------------------------------------------------------

-An important approach to solving such problems is to enable the integration of *formal* specifications with imperative programs, including mechansims for checking the consistency of code with given formal specifications.
-Dafny is a software development tooset that provides such a capability.
-We will explore this idea both to give a sense of the current state of the art in program verification and to explain why it's important for a computer scientist today to have a substantial understanding of logic and proofs.
+A vitally important approach to solving such problems is to enable the integration of *formal specifications* with imperative programming code along with mechansims (based on *logical proof* technology) for checking the consistency of code with specifications.
+Specifications are given not as comments but as expressions in the language of logic right along with the code, and checkers attempt to verify that code satisfies its corresponding *specs*.

+Dafny is a cutting-ede software language and tooset developed at Microsoft Research---one of the top computer science research labs in the world---that provides such a capability.
+We will explore Dafny and the ideas underlying it in the first part of this course, both to give a sense of the current state of the art in program verification and, most importantly, to explain why it's vital for a computer scientist today to have a substantial understanding of logic and proofs along with the ability to *code*.

 Why Not a Single Language for both Programming and Specification?
 -----------------------------------------------------------------